YeonSphere/AetherOS/README.md

 For more detailed usage instructions, refer to the [User Guide](#).

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to AetherOS, please follow these guidelines:
+If you would like to contribute to KëlikOS, please follow these guidelines:
 - Direct contributions require permission from Dae Euhwa or a designated member.
 - For other contributions, please submit a pull request on GitHub.

 ## License
-AetherOS is licensed under the Neovara Universal Open Source License (NUOSL).
+KëlikOS is licensed under the Neovara Universal Open Source License (NUOSL).
 See the LICENSE file for more details.

 ## Contact Information
-For any inquiries or discussions regarding AetherOS, please reach out to:
+For any inquiries or discussions regarding KëlikOS, please reach out to:
 - **Phone**: (208) 464-4061 (Highest response chance)
 - **Emails**:
   - daedaevibin@naver.com (High response chance)